 Another matrix format used is the CR or "sparse compressed row" format, which is similar to the sparse triplet format except that it the vector of row indices is compressed to a vector of length N+1 which points to the beginning of the set of entries for each row.

-MGMRES is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+MGMRES is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-CC, a data directory which contains examples of the Compressed Column (CC) sparse matrix file format;
+ccs, a dataset directory which contains examples of the Compressed Column Storage (CCS) sparse matrix file format;

 CG_RC, a C++ library which implements the conjugate gradient method for solving a positive definite sparse linear system A*x=b, using reverse communication.

-CR, a data directory which contains examples of the Compressed Row (CR) sparse matrix file format;
+crs, a dataset directory which contains examples of the Compressed Row storage (CRS) sparse matrix file format;

 MM, a data directory which contains a description and examples of the Matrix Market format for storing matrices.